 The Pluratch’s story is the first known appearance of the Ship of Theseus’ Paradox or Theseus’ Boat as it is sometimes called.
-Let’s sum up the story so far:
+Let’s sum up the story:

 Thomas Hobbes, the great philosopher of the 17th century, posed a new paradox based on this old story.
-We can call it the second form or the more complex variation of the paradox:
+We can call it the second form or the complicated variation of the paradox:

 The answer to the Ship of Theseus paradox

-With a brief search on the web, you will different versions of the paradox and various debates over it.
-Here are a few articles I’d recommend checking:
+With a brief search on the web, you will find different versions of the paradox and various debates over it.
+Here are a few articles I’d recommend checking out: